AlphaSlayer1964/kemono-dl/README.md

 # kemono-dl
-This is a simple kemono.party downloader.
-Hopefully a new update and full support for coomer.party some time after the 20th.
+A simple downloader for kemono.party and coomer.party.

 ## How to use
 1. Install python.
 (Disable path length limit during install)